 I’m often asked how our family saves so much money on travel, and Booking.com is definitely one of the tools that we use to make it happen.

-Because it’s tough to describe everything that makes it so great in an email or conversation, I decided to create a full review of Booking.com as a resource for you, my readers.
+Because it’s tough to describe all of the benefits Booking.com offers in an email or conversation, I decided to create this full review as a resource for you, my readers.

-From now on, anytime someone asks me about Booking.com, I’ll point them to this article.
+From now on, anytime someone asks me about Booking.com, I just point them to this article.

-If you’re not familiar with Booking.com, it’s an incredibly popular travel fare aggregator, and is my is my go-to website to find the best prices on travel.
+If you’re not familiar with Booking.com, it’s an incredibly popular travel fare aggregator, and my go-to website to find the best prices on travel.

 In this review, I’ll explain what makes them so great, and share some tips on how to get the most bang for your buck with Booking.com.

-And while you can tell that I’m a big fan, I’ll make you aware of a couple of drawbacks, and tell you who the site may not be for.
+I’ll also make you aware of a couple of drawbacks, and tell you who the site may not be for.

 So, if you love to travel, and you also love to save money, you’ll definitely want to keep reading.